docarray/docarray/docs/get-started/what-is.md

 ## To Jina Users

 DocArray focuses on local and monolith developer experience.
 Jina scales DocArray to the Cloud.
+More details on their relations can be {ref}`found here<jina-support>`.

 Jina 2.0-2.6 *kind of* had its own "DocArray", with very a similar `Document` and `DocumentArray` interface.
 However, it was an old design and codebase.
 Since then, many redesigns and improvements have been made to boost its efficiency, usability and portability.
 DocArray is now an independent package that other frameworks such as Jina 3.x and Finetuner rely on.